Weight Lifting Benefits for Women

 This awesome change will happen even sooner if you are eating clean and reducing your calories enough to drop the “marshmallow” layer covering up your toned, lean muscle.

-Once you’ve built up enough new muscle, the more easy it will be for your body to burn calories away.
+Once you’ve built up enough new muscle, the easier it will be for your body to burn calories away.

 You don’t even have to lift super heavy weights to see heavy duty results!

 Start light and focus on your form.
-Once you find a weight too easy… say you can do 20 reps without little effort, you can increase it.
+Once you find a weight too easy… say you can do 20 reps with little effort, you can increase it.
 You need to keep your muscles challenged.
-If you have no clue as to how to lift weight, I urge you to seek some advice.
+If you have no clue as to how to lift weights, I urge you to seek some advice.

 Remember this: FORM IS OF CRITICAL IMPORTANCE.